 DR. ROBERT ROSIN retired in 2016 after 35 years at Concordia Seminary, St. Louis.
 He was the Eugene E. and Nell S. Fincke Graduate Professor of Theology at the time of his retirement.

-A Seminary faculty member since 1981, he is a professor of historical theology.
+A Seminary faculty member since 1981, he is an emeritus professor of historical theology.
 He previously served as editor of Concordia Seminary publications (1995–2005) and chairman of the department of historical theology (1995–2004).

 He received his Doctor of Philosophy and Master of Arts from Stanford University, Palo Alto, Calif.
 (1986, 1977); Master of Divinity from Concordia Seminary, St. Louis (1976); and Bachelor of Arts from Concordia University Chicago, River Forest, Ill., formerly Concordia Teachers College (1972).